tirithen/unit-conversion/README.md

 ## Philosophy

+* Don't hesitate to send a pull request, be it for new units or to improve the service it self.
 * Ease of use, starting the service and sending a HTTP POST request with any JSON data should be enough to use the service.
 * Sane defaults, the service should always start without any specific configurations, where needed good default values should be set.
 * This service main goal is to provide a Docker packaged HTTP service, the Go package is nice and should have good interfaces but is second in priority.